INSPIRE-MIF/2017.2/GeoJSON/geojson-encoding-rule.md

 #### ISO 19107 - Geometry types

 ISO 19107 defines a set of Geometry types, which need to be mapped to the types available in GeoJSON.
-Note that not all types can be mapped to GeoJSON; if an data set requires such a type, it cannot use this encoding as an alternative encoding.
+Note that not all types can be mapped to GeoJSON; if an data set requires such a type, it cannot use this encoding rule as an alternative encoding rule.

 | XML Schema datatype | GeoJSON datatype | Conversion Notes |
 | ------ | ----- | ----- |